 Contain the following information: name and parentage (birthplace, date received, parents' names and occupation); commitment (offense, by whom committed); education (including Sunday school for some years); health and special marks; employment (including parents' occupations for some years); and miscellaneous (bad habits such as tobacco, profane language, intoxicants, truancy; and remarks on discharge).
 Beginning in 1913, the form of the entries changed to one page per boy, and added more information, such as previous commitments and family data.

 Other primary source materials we hold relating to the Ohio Boys' Industrial School:

-To learn what archival materials we hold that were created by or on the subject of the Ohio Boys' Industrial School, enter the words Ohio Boys' Industrial School in the Authors/Creators, or Subjects field of the Archives Database of our Online Collections Catalog, then click 'search' in the lower left-hand corner of the page.
+To learn what archival materials we hold that were created by or on the subject of the Ohio Boys' Industrial School, enter the words Ohio Boys' Industrial School in the search field of the Archives Database and click 'search' to view catalog records.